4eRTuk/sfcdialog/README.md

 Simple File/Directory Chooser for Android
 ==========
 ####Description:
 It's based on dialog fragment so min api is 11+ by default.
-All styles are like current system theme too.
+All styles are like current system theme.

 There are 3 callbacks: